-A fast-paced business environment combined with the need to be in sync with the global standards has raised the performance bar for companies and brought in high-quality statutory requirements in the country.
+A fast-paced business environment combined with the need to be in sync with the global standards has raised the performance bar for companies and brought in high-quality statutory audit requirements in the country.

 The demand for accurately audited accounts has put more weight on the shoulders of a statutory auditor, usually a chartered accountant.
 As a result, in recent times, statutory audit has magnified in terms of complexity.